openplans/openblock-old/docs/demo_setup.rst

 Demo Quickstart
 ===================

+This section will show you how to use our bootstrap scripts to automatically set up the OpenBlock Boston demo with minimal manual effort.

 Warning
 -------

-In this quickstart, we use several scripts (python and bash) to automate a lot of the installation, configuration, and data bootstrapping. *If it works for you* this can be the quickest way to test OpenBlock on your system, but we are not trying to make it work on all possible variations of linux, OSX, etc. - so, *caveat emptor*.
+In this quickstart, we use several scripts (python and bash) to automate a lot of the installation, configuration, and data bootstrapping. *If it works for you* this can be the quickest way to try out OpenBlock on your system, but we are not trying to make it work on all possible variations of linux, OSX, etc. - so, *caveat emptor*.

+Or, if you prefer to have control of how everything's done, follow the :ref:`detailed_demo_instructions` below.

 Installation
 ------------